-Frederick Community College offers affordable tuition, comprehensive courses, and convenient learning options for students of all ages.
-FCC tuition and fees are about half of what they are at four-year public colleges in Maryland and financial aid options help make learning more accessible for all students.
+FCC offers affordable tuition, comprehensive courses, and convenient learning options for students of all ages.
+Our tuition and fees are about half of what they are at four-year public colleges in Maryland, and financial aid options help make learning more accessible for all students.

 Our vast range of courses includes quality instruction in more than 85 degree and certificate programs as well as workforce training and continuing education to meet the needs and interests of all our community members.

 Our flexible course schedules feature weekday, evening, and weekend courses available year-round.
 In addition, many FCC courses are available online as web-based alternatives.

 FCC proudly embraces and showcases academics, arts, athletics, and more to provide pathways to success for all types of students.
 We invite you to explore all that we have to offer today.

 In our 58-year history, FCC has grown from 77 students to more than 16,000 students registered this past year in the academic and continuing education and workforce development divisions.
 Started in 1957 as an evening school, FCC moved from Frederick High School to 520 North Market Street, and finally, in 1970, to our permanent home on Opossumtown Pike.